 - Created research reports that allowed the management team to proceed with a new product line with a $1.2 million annual net revenue.

 Some business analyst positions, like business intelligence analyst or ERP business analyst, may have higher salaries than other, less-specialized roles, such as a business systems analyst.
-Take a look at job postings and resources like the 2015 Salary Guide to get a clear understanding of the skills you need to compete for a certain type of business analyst position or to pursue a particular career track.
+Take a look at job postings to get a clear understanding of the skills you need to compete for a certain type of business analyst position or to pursue a particular career track.

 The ability to back your learning with hands-on experience is critical, so be on the lookout for projects in your work history that can show you have honed those skills.
 Remember to make a direct connection in your job history to those abilities.
 For example: